toolmantim/bananajour/Readme.md

 # Bananajour

-Local git repository hosting with a sexy web interface and bonjour advertising.
-It's like your own little network-aware github.
+Local git repository hosting with a sexy web interface and bonjour discovery.
+It's like a adhoc, local, network-aware github!

+Unlike gitjour the repositories you're serving are not your working git repositories, you can publish projects from any directory and it has a sexy web interface.

 ## Installation